fdewez/fdewez.github.io/_pages/research.md

 This work has been carried out in collaboration with aeronautics experts from Safety Line within the PERF-AI project for the reduction of fuel consumption in the aviation.
 Further developments of this methodology are considered in view of new applications.\
 A first paper showing how to design individual performance models of physical systems has been published and a second one introducing the optimisation methodology is submitted for publication; see [Publications](https://fdewez.github.io/publications/).\
-Slides presenting this work can be downloaded [here](https://fdewez.github.io/files/fdewez-optimisation_talk.pdf).
+Slides presenting this work can be downloaded [here](https://fdewez.github.io/files/fdewez-optimisation_talk.pdf).\
+A short article about the results obtained in the PERF-AI project can be found on [Clean Sky's website](https://www.cleansky.eu/news/perf-ai-optimises-flight-trajectories-and-reduces-emissions-with-artificial-intelligence).\
+I had also the opportunity to present the project and the results for a wide (French) audience in a virtual talk organised by Inria.
+It is available from the [Youtube InriaChannel](https://www.youtube.com/watch?v=KOxayJ9Hqc4&list=PLJ1qHZpFsMsRGZC6AixT-hTqoBmUg34ne).
+We experienced some technical issues, making the talk less predictable !

 **Project:** PERF-AI, Enhance Aircraft Performance and Optimisation through utilisation of Artificial Intelligence\
 **Fundings:** H2020 Clean Sky 2\